-Permission slips, signed by the parent(s)/guardian(s) are needed for all trips off parish grounds.
-They must be kept on file for one year after the activity.
+Permission slips and health forms, signed by the parent(s)/guardian(s) are needed for all trips off parish grounds.
+They must be kept on file for a minimum of one year after the activity.
+While on a trip, it is best that all chaperones have access to participants health forms and permission forms.
 NOTE: Permission slips are not absolute protection from a lawsuit.